dpizetta/mrdiagram/README.rst

 4. Add appropriate metadata to the JSON configuration
 5. Test shape generation across different point counts
 6. Ensure all shapes are properly normalized to [-1, 1]
-7. Test integration with the GUI application
+7. Test integration with the GUI application, specially the icon preview

 Dependencies
 ============